gazaskygeeks/bootcamp/coursebook/week2/exercises.md

  *    id: 1
  *  },
  *  {
- *    text: 'Go to the shop and buy falafels',
+ *    text: 'Go to the shop and buy falafel',
  *    id: 2
  *  },
  *  {